 Today, the SADC transport corridors are regarded as some of the most successful corridors in the world.
 Some features that made them successful include common political objectives, adopting a common language (English), similar road and rail design and operational standards, cooperation among member states, and the establishment of corridor-specific secretariats.
 The SADC corridor approach to regional development is based on well-maintained and operated infrastructure and the provision of seamless transport services.

-However, although the corridors have been successful to date, there are several challenges relating to providing an adequate regional infrastructure and related transport services, a setting that urgently requires strategies to improve and expand the freight transport system to meet emerging demand.
-Freight transport in the SADC region is furthermore characterized by extreme polarization in favor of road transport.
+However, although the corridors have been successful to date, there are several challenges relating to providing adequate regional infrastructure and related transport services, a setting that urgently requires strategies to improve and expand the freight transport system to meet emerging demand.
+Freight transport in the SADC region is furthermore characterized by extreme polarization in favour of road transport.
 The setup translates into a situation in which there are numerous negative aspects, including a high rate of transport-related accidents, road congestion, high infrastructure expenditure, and environmental damage.
 This inevitably results in high transport costs.

 South African ports dominate the extensive port system in the SADC region, both in terms of sheer numbers and capacity and volumes handled.
 South African ports also serve the majority of landlocked countries in the SADC region (Figure 9).
 Most ports in the SADC region were primarily designed to serve the needs of the individual countries and their natural hinterlands, and thus there is an apparent fragmentation in the general transport networks that connects the ports.
 Many of the SADC ports are also general ports focused on a variety of imports and mineral exports and hence are not adapted to SSS.